hepplerj/Dissertation/ch2.dissertation.Heppler.md

 reporter.
 Ruscigno lamented the uprooting of the fruit trees to the bulldozer he now controlled, but "what can you do? . . .
-The subdivisions were coming in all around us and when they made a good offer I sold out."^["Santa Clara County — Scene of the Big Boom," San Francisco Chronicle, May 11, 1952.]
+The subdivisions were coming in all around us and when they made a good offer I sold out."^["Santa Clara County---Scene of the Big Boom," *San Francisco Chronicle*, May 11, 1952.]
 In the decades after 1945, every municipality in the Bay Area participated in the process of metropolitan development and, by extension, the erosion of agricultural land.
 San Jose, the largest city in the Valley, was composed